 To only install the packages that have a security errata use

 Apply Patch Offline

 Most of the production environment are not connected to Internet hence online patch management is not possible.
 So in such cases there are two possible approach taken by customers.

 - Create a local repo which is always in synch with Red Hat Network.
 If you can configure a proxy server, you could download Linux patch data once from the Internet, and then the 100 computers on your network could download the patches locally.
 You would then save the additional costs for your Internet connection.

 - Create a security hotfix with all the packages.
 This hotfix will contain scripts to create local repo and update the packages locally on individual nodes or on some HTTP server.
 With this you do not need access to external network in your production environment and is the most secure method to perform patch management and apply security hotfix.

 Steps to create offline security hotfix

-Place all the rpms under one location on any Linux node, for example in our case we will keep all the rpms under
+Place all the rpms from security updates list under one location on any Linux node, for example in our case we will keep all the rpms under

 # mkdir /tmp/rhel_security_updates

 Next once you have the list of rpms which you need to download, you can then download these rpms from RHN along with their dependencies and keep it under the same path to apply patch.